-5.0 Asset Register
+12.4 Asset Register

-A register of all assets of land, buildings and capital items of equipment held by the College is maintained by the Finance Director.
+A register of all assets of land, buildings and capital items of equipment held by the College is maintained by the Group Director of Finance.

 The term 'capital item of equipment' is intended to cover all equipment in the College's possession; plant and fixtures (such as lifts, boilers etc.) that would normally be provided as an integral part of the buildings will be included with the 'building' asset.
 Items which are expected to last for less than one year should be treated as consumable revenue expenditure and not included as a capital item.